On Orders Over £150

 Advantages of 18mm MDF

 In addition to its structural benefits, MDF is also an environmentally-friendly product that is produced from offcuts, sawdust and wood chippings.
-Different manufacturers include varying degrees of this reusable material but all MDF is considered to be a green and eco-friendly product that makes use of otherwise discarded materials.
+Different manufacturers include varying degrees of this reusable material but all MDF is considered to be a green and eco-friendly product that makes use of otherwise discarded materials, similar to OSB board.
 MDF boards have less expansion and contraction than natural woods too, so the dimensions for any given application remain stable.
 We also offer 15mm MDF and 22mm MDF.

 Applications of 18mm MDF